Events

 About Coastal Cleanup

 Coastal Cleanup Day is an international day of action to protect our oceans, watersheds, and wildlife from trash and debris.
 This massive volunteering effort has an astounding impact on many of our local natural habitats and communities.
-In 2019, the Ocean Conservancy reports that nearly 800,000 volunteers collectively removed more than 20 million pieces of trash from beaches and waterways around the world.
+The California Coastal Commission reports that since 1985, more than 1.6 million volunteers have removed over 26 million pounds of trash from California beaches and inland waterways.